 But based entirely on our own history with China design patents, I am guessing Apple will prevail in the end.

-What’s the best way to nip design patent hijacking?
 Register your design patent first, before anyone else.

 June 17, 2016 Update: CNBC has come out with an article, entitled, Beijing’s Apple ban isn’t likely to stick, expert says.
 I am the “expert” who does not think the ban will stick.